Endometriosis: Symptoms, Causes and Natural Support Strategies

 Berberine is a plant alkaloid derived from a variety of herbs, including Oregon grape root and Goldenseal.
 It modulates the immune system and has numerous anti-inflammatory effects.
 Berberine repairs intestinal permeability, stabilizes blood sugar, and neutralizes the bacterial toxin LPS (8).
 LPS is often high in women with endometriosis.

 NAC is the acetylated form of the amino acid cysteine which is naturally present in substances like garlic.
-Research shows that NAC is more effective than hormonal treatments at treating endometriosis.
+Research shows that NAC increases glutathione levels and is more effective than hormonal treatments at treating endometriosis.
 Unlike conventional treatments, NAC has no adverse side effects or associated toxicity (10).

 Essential Oils For Endometriosis